 But don’t shoot the messenger: we don’t make tools, we just write about them.
 And right now, we actually have some good news for users of Windows devices: in the last few weeks, there’s been a flurry of great new Windows tools to try out.

 But have we missed one?
 If there’s another Windows tool for designers you feel we should be telling people about, please let us know in the comments!

 01. Adobe XD

 Adobe’s big answer to Sketch and Invision apps, the interface prototyping tool Experience Design (XD for short), finally arrived on Windows 10 this December.
-It’s not the exact same app, as Adobe explains in , but a new app fully customised for the capabilities of Windows hardware.
+It’s not the exact same app, as Adobe explains in this blog post, but a new app fully customised for the capabilities of Windows hardware.

 02. Affinity Photo

 Last month, the award-winning Mac alternative to Photoshop, Affinity Photo, finally became available for Windows to try out too.
 And the good news is that this Windows version has all the features of the Mac version.

 This including real-time results, non-destructive editing, RAW processing and end-to-end colour management.
 In fact, this Windows release even includes the new features of the recent 1.5 Mac update, such as advanced HDR exposure blending, 360-degree image editing, tone mapping, and batch processing.

 You can learn more about Affinity Photo for Windows here.